Fat choy: Health effects

-N. flagelliforme has no nutritional value, and also contains beta-N-methylamino-L-alanine (BMAA), a toxic amino acid that could affect the normal functions of nerve cells and is linked to degenerative diseases such as ALS, Alzheimer's, Parkinson's, and dementia.
+N. flagelliforme has no nutritional value, and also contains β-methylamino-L-alanine (BMAA), a toxic amino acid that could affect the normal functions of nerve cells and is linked to degenerative diseases such as ALS, Alzheimer's, Parkinson's, and dementia.
 Not all real fat choy samples contain BMAA according to a 2009 study, with the maximum concentration being 658.5 ng/g.
 Imitation fat choy does not contain BMAA.

 Across a 28-day duration, laboratory rats fed N. flagelliforme and the control group did not exhibit significant differences in any toxicological parameters.

 The algae and its extracts reduce the inflammatory action of white blood cells, specifically macrophages and splenocytes, in vitro.